-Included in PROFESSIONAL version of SAM only!
+Included in PROFESSIONAL version of SAM only !

 The optimization module of SAM offers constrained single-function multi-parameter optimization based on a mix of evolutionary algorithms and Simplex techniques.
 Constraints are dealt with by treating each violation of a constraint as a penalty that is added to the original cost function.
 The software offers the option to define own results from the standard set of results via an advanced formula parser.
-This option is also used to define and add penalties.
+This option is also used to define and add penalties, which might include the distance function to consider for example collision between objects.